 The safety and effectiveness of FIRAZYR in children under 18 years have not been established.

-If you are not sure whether you should use FIRAZYR, talk to your doctor or pharmacist.
+If you are not sure whether you should use FIRAZYR, talk to your doctor.

 Tell your doctor if you have allergies to: